abpio/abp-commercial-docs/en/startup-templates/microservice/infrastructure.md

 - Grafana
 - Prometheus

-that runs on a predefined **external docker-network**.
+services that run on a predefined **external docker-network**.
 Use `up.ps1` powershell command located in the same *etc/docker* folder to run the external infrastructure images that will execute the commands

 ```powershell
 docker network create mycompanyname.myprojectname-network